Powell County, Montana

-The Tramway Creek Mining Complex (TCMC) Mine Waste Removal Project in Powell County, Montana is a joint Montana Department of Environmental Quality (MDEQ), U.S. Forest Service, and Trout Unlimited project.
+The Tramway Creek Mining Complex (TCMC) Mine Waste Removal Project in Powell County, MT is a joint Montana Department of Environmental Quality (MDEQ), U.S. Forest Service, and Trout Unlimited project.

 The TCMC includes 42 inventoried legacy mining-related waste rock piles and six known discharging adits located within the Tramway Creek drainage and along the banks of the Little Blackfoot River within the Upper Little Blackfoot watershed.
 Contamination is a residual of historic mining activities beginning in the late 1880s and continuing through the 1970’s; with primary lode development and production having occurred between the 1890’s and 1950’s.